Extended cold spells pose risks to livestock

 The hair coat acts as insulation similar to home attic insulation that traps air, enhancing the insulating value.
 If the hair is wet and full of mud, air is excluded, reducing the insulating value and increasing heat loss from the skin to the environment.
-The hair coat’s density and if it is wet or dry impacts the wind chill temperatures at which cold stress is considered mild, moderate, or severe.
+The density of the hair coat and if it is wet or dry impacts the wind chill temperatures at which cold stress is considered mild, moderate or severe.
 As little as 0.1 inch of rain can immediately impact cold stress severity by matting the hair down reducing its insulating ability.
-Acclimation time, hide thickness, fat cover, and other factors will also influence the degree of cold stress that animals experience.
+Acclimation time, hide thickness, fat cover and other factors will also influence the degree of cold stress that animals experience.

 Extreme cold can have other detrimental impacts on livestock.
-Frostbite on bulls’ scrotums can reduce fertility for a couple months.
+Frostbite on the scrotum of bulls can lower fertility for a couple months.
 Lehmkuhler recommended that all bulls have a breeding soundness exam conducted by a veterinarian prior to the breeding season, especially after a severely cold winter.
 Those calving during winter months should be prepared to warm calves if needed.
 Advanced planning to warm calves born in winter months can increase newborn survival.

 Author: Aimee Nielson

 Contact: Tom Priddy, 859-218-4364 or Matthew Dixon, 859-218-4363; Jeff Lehmkuhler, 859-257-2853; Bob Coleman, 859-257-9451